cogitogroupltd/tekton-helm-chart/examples/dind-ecr-build-deploy/README.md

 Description:

-- Deploys a single Tekton pipeline called `prod` using `./values-override.yaml`
+- Deploys a single Tekton pipeline called `prod` using the Helm chart inputs defined in `./values-override.yaml`
 - Stages
   - `git-clone` - Clone down the application source code from GitHub containing a `Dockerfile`
   - `ecr-build-push` - Build the Dockerfile using Docker-in-docker and push it to ECR using the AWS credentials either in the `aws` secret or `AWS_ECR_ACCOUNT_ID`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`.
 The default will push to an ECR repository called "test"